-To determine efficacy of such sorting of the tensor blocks for load balancing, we considered AlexNet \cite{krizhevsky2014one} for ImageNet classification.
-We obtained the pruned model through neural network distiller \cite{zmora2019neural} with the pruning algorithm similar to Han et al. \cite{han2015learning}.
+To determine the efficacy of such sorting, we considered AlexNet \cite{krizhevsky2014one} for ImageNet classification.
+We obtained the pruned model through the neural network distiller \cite{zmora2019neural} with a pruning algorithm similar to \cite{han2015learning}.
 For accelerating AlexNet \cite{krizhevsky2014one} CONV1 layer with coarse weight stationary dataflow, Fig. \ref{fig::NZ-load-imbalance} presents distributions of NZs in filters before and after reorganization.
-For processing 64 filters of size 3$\times$11$\times$11 on 4$\times$3 PEs, we consider execution through 16 different workgroups or execution passes.
-Each workgroup contains NZ weights (up to 11$\times$11) for a total of 12 PEs that concurrently process four different filters and three different channels.
-In this example, we consider that NZ weights are reused from PE's local memory to leverage high weight reuse of CONV1 layer.
-Once all PEs in a workgroup process their weights completely, then only a new set of weights (next workgroup) can be offloaded to PEs.
-Such execution requires 16 workgroups.
-Fig. \ref{fig::NZ-load-imbalance}(a) shows that before data re-organization, the NZ weights allocated to PEs within the workgroups differed by up to 21.4$\times$ (5 vs. 107 NZ weights in a 11$\times$11 filter) and on average by about 6.09$\times$.
-Different amount of NZs in the tensors lead to allocation of imbalanced computations on PEs.
-Fig. \ref{fig::NZ-load-imbalance}(b) shows that after sorting the weights (both filter-wise and input channel-wise), it leads to almost equal number of NZs for computations onto 12 PEs during each workgroup.
-And, NZ weights allocated to PEs within the workgroups on average differed by only 1.36$\times$.
+For processing 64 filters of size 3$\times$11$\times$11 on 4$\times$3 PEs, we consider execution through 16 different workgroups.
+Each workgroup contains NZ weights for concurrent processing of four filters and three channels on 12 PEs (up to 11$\times$11 on a PE).
+The next workgroup is initiated once all PEs entirely use previously allocated weights.
+Fig. \ref{fig::NZ-load-imbalance}(a) shows that before data re-organization, the total NZ weights allocated to PEs within workgroups differed by up to 21.4$\times$ (5 vs. 107 for 11$\times$11 filters) and 6.09$\times$ on average.
+Fig. \ref{fig::NZ-load-imbalance}(b) shows that after sorting the weights (both filter-wise and input channel-wise), it leads to an almost equal number of NZs for computations onto 12 PEs during each workgroup.
+The total allocated NZ weights differed by only 1.36$\times$.

-After applying similar static sorting of the tensors, ZENA \cite{kim2017zena} achieved about 20\%--32\% additional acceleration for convolution layers of AlexNet and VGG-16.
-Note that depending on the sparsity of the tensor and distribution of NZs in the tensors, NZ weights allocated to PEs for an execution pass may differ considerably even after sorting the data.
-Moreover, such transformation is feasible only statically (i.e., before execution begins).
-Therefore, ZENA also used dynamic work allocation, which we discuss later in this section.
+After static sorting, ZENA achieved about 20\%--32\% more acceleration for CONV layers of AlexNet and VGG-16 \cite{kim2017zena}.
+Depending on the sparsity, distribution of NZs, and achievable sorting granularity, the work allocated to PEs may differ considerably even after sorting.
+Moreover, such transformations are usually feasible only statically.
+So, ZENA also used dynamic work sharing, which we discuss in section \ref{sec::dynamic-load-balance}.